Derivative Techniques Review: Chain Rule, Logarithmic Differentiation & Inverse Function Derivatives

 The answer \(\operatorname{arccosh}(1.001) \approx 0.0447\) is far larger than \(0.001\) — confirming that the linear derivative approach could not work here.

-Whenever you want to estimate \(f(a + \epsilon)\) using calculus, the approximation \(f(a + \epsilon) \approx f(a) + \epsilon\,f'(a)\) requires \(f'(a)\) to be finite.
-If the derivative is infinite, the function changes by a fractional power of \(\epsilon\) rather than linearly, and you need a different strategy — such as solving the defining equation directly.
+Whenever one estimates \(f(a + \epsilon)\) using the linear approximation \(f(a + \epsilon) \approx f(a) + \epsilon\,f'(a)\), this requires \(f'(a)\) to be finite.
+If the derivative is unbounded, the function changes by a fractional power of \(\epsilon\) rather than linearly, and an alternative strategy is needed — such as solving the defining equation directly.

 Cube Roots Near Zero: Another Infinite-Derivative Trap